 Breakfast with a View

 On vacation, it can often feel like you have permission to eat whatever you want (and you do!) but it’s nice to have healthy – and delicious – options available to keep you feeling good.
-At Drift Kitchen + Bar, the Hutchinson Shores Resort restaurant, you get ocean views (and al-fresco dining, if you’d like) plus handcrafted coffee at the Barista Bar, and breakfast choices like granola parfaits, smoothies, omelets, breakfast paninis, Belgian waffles, buttermilk pancakes, the smoked salmon (a guest favorite – cream cheese, sliced tomato, capers, red onion, toasted bagel), and more.
+At Drift Kitchen + Bar, the resort’s on-site restaurant, you get ocean views (and al-fresco dining, if you’d like) plus handcrafted coffee at the Barista Bar, and breakfast choices like granola parfaits, smoothies, omelets, breakfast paninis, Belgian waffles, buttermilk pancakes, the smoked salmon (a guest favorite – cream cheese, sliced tomato, capers, red onion, toasted bagel), and more.

 There’s direct access to the beach, with plenty of cabanas and umbrellas available, making it easy to post up for the day.
-But if you feel like you got your dose of the beach earlier in the morning during yoga, try one of the heated outdoor pools (that’s right, there’s two).
+But if you feel like you got your dose of the beach earlier in the morning during yoga, try one of the heated outdoor pools (that’s right, there are two).
 The sun deck makes it comfortable to bounce back and forth between taking dips and relaxing in the shade, and the Reflections Pool Bar offers light fare and tropical libations to fuel you up and cool you down.

 Dinner and Drinks at Drift

 End the day where you started.
 Drift offers fresh seafood and Italian specialties in a chic, contemporary space overlooking the ocean.
-Whether you’re relaxing with a quick bite at the Chef’s Bar, eating al-fresco on the Ocean Verandah, or celebrating a special occasion in the private dining room, Executive Chef Michael Volmer’s menu is stocked with fresh, delicious guest favorites like the rigatoni Bolognese, the center cut NY strip, and the crab-crusted grouper.
+Whether you’re relaxing with a quick bite at the Chef’s Bar, eating al-fresco on the Ocean Verandah, or celebrating a special occasion in the private dining room, Executive Chef Michael Volger’s menu is stocked with fresh, delicious guest favorites like the rigatoni Bolognese, the center cut NY strip, and the crab-crusted grouper.